-If you’re trying to understand how much the world’s top AI scientist earns, where his money comes from, and what he’s doing now, I’ll guide you about everything in simple terms.
+Especially his net worth, career growth, and the impact he has had on the tech world.
+If you’re trying to understand how much the world’s top AI scientist earns, where his money comes from, and what he’s doing now, I’ll guide you through everything in simple terms.

 This is an industry-based estimate derived from publicly known salaries, his career history, compensation ranges for top AI executives, and academic roles.
 Unlike tech founders, LeCun isn’t known for large equity holdings, which keeps his net worth comparatively modest despite his huge influence.